kurstiedehaven/stormtracker/README.md

 ## [Description](#description)

+This is a Weather Forecast application that allows you to search a city and see it's current weather as well as a 5-day forecast.
+It uses local storage to save recent searches and it will reload the city weather information if you click the button under recent searches.

 ## [Installation](#installation)

 You can install this by copying the HTTP in the github repository.
 Please do not push your changes to this repository.